MultiSafepay/docs/content/integration/ready-made/oscommerce/_index.md

 This technical manual is for installing and configuring our free plugin for integrating MultiSafepay payment solutions into your OsCommerce webshop.

-{{< details title="Test environment" >}}

-We recommend first installing the plugin in a test environment following the recommended OsCommerce installation procedure.
-Make sure you have made a backup.

-Plugin version 3.0.0 is tested on PHP 5.6.
-Previous versions are no longer tested for compatibility.
-For more information, email <sales@multisafepay.com>

-{{< /details >}}

 {{< details title="Support" >}}

 For support, contact OsCommerce.